GT-Machine-Learning-COVID-19/COVID-Prediction/README.md

 Brief description here

 ## Summary Figure
-One infographic that summarizes our goal apparently
+One infographic that summarizes our goal apparently (still to come)

 ## Introduction and Background
 We mainly have to do this part